mirovarga/bl/README.md

 ## Serving the Files

 `bl` includes a built-in file server.
-To start the server `cd` to the blog's directory snd use the `fileserver` command:
+To start the server, `cd` to the blog's directory and use the `fileserver` command:

 ```
 $ bl fileserver